Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 View Project

 Drainage is king for potted plants.
-Selecting a container with holes at the bottom is always preferable to one without, this allows you some room to experiment with the watering needs of each individual plant.
+Selecting a container with holes at the bottom is always preferable to one without, this allows you some room to experiment with the watering needs of each plant.
 So, it is best not to use a container without a drainage hole unless you are very familiar with the plant and the amount of water it requires.

 The drainage holes allow for excess water to drain out and reduce the chances of root rot.
 Place a saucer underneath the planter to hold water that leaks out.